edgio-docs/edgio-docs/src/pages/guides/shopify_hydrogen.md

   The production version of your app will be running at http://localhost:3000.
 You can inspect and deploy the compiled version of your Node.js Hydrogen storefront from dist/node.

-  NOTE: This step will be auto configured when building with Layer0 as you follow the next steps.
+  NOTE: This step will be auto configured when building with {{ PRODUCT }} as you follow the next steps.

 2. Apply middleware